Holywards farm, morseley rd, hallow, Worcester,wr26nl –

 Let’s Go Digging BIG CHRISTMAS RALLY.
 We have now chosen the location for our 2017 Christmas rally and carefully picked the area for its central location and history.
 We will be holding the event in Hallow Worcester on 100 acres of cultivated land.
-We will have Christmas fancy dress and prize for best costume, marquees, free pig roast (this time cooking in the field), a massive raffle with a luxury Christmas hamper, Deus metal detector and other prizes.
+We will have Christmas fancy dress and prize for best costume, free pig roast, a massive raffle with a luxury Christmas hamper, Deus metal detector and other prizes.
 This will be a fantastic day to see in the festive season with Let’s Go Digging and members, usual hot mulled wine & Baileys for those not driving, mince pies will be on offer.
 This event will be limited so please register your place early to save disappointment.

 For anyone who didn’t attend last years event in Brightwalton here are a few pictures from the day to give you an idea of what to expect from Let’s Go Digging at Christmas.